hooklift/oauth2/README.md

 * Does refresh-token rotation upon access-token refresh.

 ## How to use
 This library was designed as a regular Go's HTTP handler.
-An example about how to use, in general terms, is below:
+An example about how to use it, in general terms, is below:

 ```go